Create shoppable posts on Sked by tagging products when you create each post.

 How to tag products

-Here’s how you can create posts with product tags in Sked:
+Here’s how to create posts with product tags in Sked.
+On the post details screen, click 'Add product tags'

-- Click anywhere on the image on the “Tag product” screen to create a new product tag.
-Enter the name of the product exactly as it appears on your Facebook product catalog.
+Click in the middle of the image and enter the name of the product exactly as it appears on your Facebook product catalog.
+You can also use the SKU.
 This is important because we will use this to search your Facebook product catalog and tag the relevant product at the time of posting.

 We currently do not ingest your Facebook product catalog, so 'recommendations' about products won't be displayed at this time.